slonoed/slonoed.github.io/src/pages/r-dom/index.md

 <Component>
 ```

-In r-dom you need to change it ones.
+In r-dom you need to change only one component.

 ```jsx
 r(Component, [